The battle to lower branch costs begins earlier than you think.

 Faster.
 Lower Costs.
 Fewer Surprises.

 Design-build was created to deliver projects faster by overlapping phases of design and construction.
-It’s other key benefit is getting constructability input on the front end to nail down costs, schedule, and reduce as many surprises as possible.
+So speed to market deals with opportunity cost.
+The other key benefit is getting constructability input on the front end to nail down costs, schedule, and reduce as many surprises as possible.
 When we created our company 13 years ago, we had several options available to us.
 However, we chose design-build because we understood how important cost, quality and schedule are to banks and credit unions.

-In fact, over our last 100 construction projects – encompassing 25 states and over $100 million in revenue – our change orders average less than 2.5%.
+In fact, over our last $100 million in construction projects – encompassing 25 states – our change orders average less than 2.45%.

 Design-build delivery allows us to partner with our clients, not compete with them on costs.
 And that partnership is producing greater certainty and predictability to their business.